Rosalynn Sumners: Early career

-1982 - 1984
+1982–1984

-In 1982-1983, Sumners showed improvement in compulsory figures.
-She won Skate America, defeating strong competitors including Claudia Leistner and Kristina Wegelius.
+In 1982–1983, Sumners showed improvement in compulsory figures.
+She won Skate America, defeating strong competitors including Claudia Leistner and Kristiina Wegelius.
 She took the bronze at Skate Canada, that was won by Vikki De Vries, after several falls in the long program.
 She won silver behind Katarina Witt at NHK, after a pair of lackluster performances.
-By U.S Nationals though, Rosalynn was at her best, her jumps showing improved fitness and power, easily defending her title over reigning World Champion and 1981 U.S Champion Elaine Zayak, winning all three phases (compulsory figure, short program, long program).
+By U.S. Nationals though, Rosalynn was at her best, her jumps showing improved fitness and power, easily defending her title over reigning World Champion and 1981 U.S. Champion Elaine Zayak, winning all three phases (compulsory figure, short program, long program).
 Especially impressive was her short program, delivering a clean performance including a triple jump combination for the only time of her career in the short, earning mostly 5.9s on both technical and artistic marks.
 At the World Championships that year she came in as one of the favorites, winning her first and only World title.
 She won the figures and 4th in the short due a missed triple jump combination she had previously executed well at Nationals, then winning the long program.
-Her main rivals were Elaine Zayak, who withdrew with injury after 11th place in figures, and Katarina Witt who finished 4th overall after placing 8th place in figures, despite a 1st place in the short, and 2nd to Rosalynn (on a 5-4 split) in the final long program.
+Her main rivals were Elaine Zayak, who withdrew with injury after 11th place in figures, and Katarina Witt who finished 4th overall after placing 8th place in figures, despite a 1st place in the short, and 2nd to Rosalynn (on a 5–4 split) in the final long program.